appsmithorg/appsmith/contributions/docs/Actions.md

 | **param2** | param2 description |
 | **param3** | param3 description |

-## Image/gif of the widget and the icon in widget creation sidebar.
+## Image/gif of the action used in a widget

 ## Example
 ```